Connect With Locals and Enhance Your Experience Abroad

 Why is there an increased interest in connecting with locals?

-With the spread of tourism, more and more destinations have been discovered.
-What only backpackers would see in the 1960s, 70s, and 80s has, since the millennium, formed part of mass tourism.
-But the desire to venture off the beaten track and to explore those destinations that have not been discovered (or aspects of destinations that welcome thousands of tourists) has not disappeared.
+With the spread of tourism, more, and more, destinations have been discovered.
+What only backpackers would have seen in the 1960s, 70s, and 80s has, since the millennium, become part of wider tourism.
+But, the desire to venture off the beaten track and to explore those destinations that have not been discovered (or aspects of destinations that welcome thousands of tourists) has not disappeared.
 In recent years, there has been an increased interest in getting to the bottom of the undiscovered.